quicwg/base-drafts/draft-ietf-quic-transport.md

 Offset:

-: A variable-length integer indicating the offset of the stream at which the blocking occurred.
+: A variable-length integer indicating the stream flow control limit at the time the frame is sent.

 ## STREAM_ID_BLOCKED Frame {#frame-stream-id-blocked}